tradebuddyhq/quill/README.md

 ### Embeddings & Vector Search (RAG)

-Generate embeddings and build a searchable knowledge base with `VectorStore`.
+Generate embeddings and build a searchable knowledge base with `VectorStore`

 ```
 -- Generate an embedding vector